wp-e-commerce/WP-e-Commerce/readme.txt

 = What payment gateways does WP eCommerce integrate with? =

-Our [Gold Cart plugin](https://wpecommerce.org/store/premium-plugins/gold-cart/) contains nearly a dozen payment gateway options, including Authorize.net, LinkPoint and DPS.
-Our [Mirijeh integration plugin](https://wpecommerce.org/store/premium-plugins/mijireh-99-payment-gateways-pack/) provides access to nearly one hundred different gateway options.
-Beyond that, we have individual integration plugins for [Braintree](https://wpecommerce.org/store/product/paypal-powered-by-braintree/), [Stripe](https://wpecommerce.org/store/premium-plugins/stripe/), [Authorize.net SIM](https://wpecommerce.org/store/premium-plugins/authorize-net-sim-payment-gateway-for-wordpress/) and more.
+WP eCommerce supports many payment gateways including Authorize.net, PayPal, Stripe, Braintree, and many others through various integration plugins.

 = I want to integrate a payment gateway that you don't support.
 Can you help with that? =

 Absolutely!
-We have a [growing list of trusted consultants](https://wpecommerce.org/hire-an-expert/) who would be happy to partner with you to build a custom gateway.
+We have trusted consultants who would be happy to partner with you to build a custom gateway.
 Alternatively, you're more than welcome to request that we build it as a plugin or part of our core plugin.
 The more requests we get, the more likely we are to build it.
-If you happen to be a talented developer, we have a great documentation site with helpful information on building payment gateways
+If you happen to be a talented developer, you can find helpful information on building payment gateways in our documentation.

 = Which couriers does the plugin integrate with? =

 We have table rate, weight rate and flat rate shipping calculators.

 We also currently integrate with UPS, USPS, Australia Post and Shipwire for real-time shipping rates.
-We have a premium plugin for [FedEx](https://wpecommerce.org/store/product/fedex-shipping-module/) as well.
+We also support FedEx through additional plugins.

 = Which multi-lingual plugins is WP eCommerce compatible with? =